d-krupke/cpsat-primer/README.md

 model.add_division_equality(x, y, z)  # x = y // z
 ```

-It is important to note that as soon as you are using any of these operations,
-you usually leave the realm of linear optimization and enter the realm of
-non-linear optimization, which is significantly more difficult to solve.
-Additionally, for division you have to keep in mind that you are working with
-integers, so `5 // 2` will be `2` and not `2.5`.

-While many problems are initially formulated with non-linear expressions, you
-can often either reformulate them or approximate them with linear expressions.
-This usually increases the tractability of the problem and can lead to
-significantly faster solving times.
-While it is important to model your problem
-is close to the real-world problem as possible, you have to find the trade-off
-between accuracy and tractability.
-An accurate model does not help you at all,
-if the solver cannot optimize it properly.
-Sometimes it can make sense to
-actually have multiple phases in your optimization process, where you start with
-an inaccurate but easy to solve model and then refine it step by step, until it
-is either accurate enough, or it has reached the limits of tractability.

-Certain non-linear expressions can theoretically still be handled efficiently if
-they are convex, e.g., second-order cone constraints can be handled in
-polynomial time by interior point methods.
-Gurobi for example would be able to
-handle these constraints natively.
-However, while CP-SAT has an LP-propagator,
-it only has Dual Simplex algorithm, which is not capable of handling these and
-needs to rely on much simpler and less efficient methods.
-On the other hand,
-most open source MIP-solvers will also struggle with these constraints.

-In general, it is difficult to say if CP-SAT would be able to handle your
-non-linear expressions efficiently or which other solver you should use.
-No
-matter which solver you use, non-linear expressions are always a challenge and
-if you can avoid them, you should do so.

-This is one of my students' favorite non-linear expressions that can easily be
-avoided.
-They ten to make it, once I introduced them to the mathematical
-notation like $\sum_{e\ in E} cost(e)\cdot x_e$.
-If a term depends on the
-combination of two binary variables, they like to use a quadratic expression,
-like
-$\sum_{e,e'\in E} concost(e, e')\cdot x_e\cdot x_{e'}`, but you
-can easily model such cases linearly with an auxiliary variable.
-(Actually, the
-students are often also convinced that the quadratic term is actually linear, because of the $\sum$.)
+When using these operations, you often transition from linear to non-linear
+optimization, which is generally more challenging to solve.
+In cases of
+division, it is essential to remember that operations are on integers;
+therefore, `5 // 2` results in `2`, not `2.5`.

+Many problems initially involve non-linear expressions that can often be
+reformulated or approximated using linear expressions.
+This transformation can
+enhance the tractability and speed of solving the problem.
+Although modeling
+your problem as closely as possible to the real-world scenario is crucial, it is
+equally important to balance accuracy with tractability.
+A highly accurate model
+is futile if the solver cannot optimize it efficiently.
+It might be beneficial
+to employ multiple phases in your optimization process, starting with a simpler,
+less accurate model and gradually refining it.

+Some non-linear expressions can still be managed efficiently if they are convex.
+For instance, second-order cone constraints can be solved in polynomial time
+using interior point methods.
+Gurobi, for example, supports these constraints
+natively.
+CP-SAT includes an LP-propagator but relies on the Dual Simplex
+algorithm, which is not suitable for these constraints and must depend on
+simpler methods.
+Similarly, most open-source MIP solvers may struggle with these
+constraints.

+It is challenging to determine if CP-SAT can handle non-linear expressions
+efficiently or which solver would be best suited for your problem.
+Non-linear
+expressions are invariably complex, and avoiding them when possible is
+advisable.

+Here is one of my students' favorite examples of a non-linear expression that
+can be avoided.
+Once introduced to mathematical notation like
+$\sum_{e\ in E} cost(e)\cdot x_e$, if a term depends on the combination of two
+binary variables, they might initially opt for a quadratic expression such as
+$\sum*{e,e'\in E} concost(e, e')\cdot x_e\cdot x_{e'}$.
+However, such cases can
+often be modeled linearly using an auxiliary variable, avoiding the complexities
+of non-linear modeling.

 ```python
 model = cp_model.CpModel()